mknee40/media-calculator/README.md

-# media-calculator - a bit unfinished and buggy on the creative calculator feel free to fork
+# media-calculator - It calculates media spends.
+The calculator to work out creative build costs is a bit buggy.
+Needs work.